 Cost of entertainment and eating out in Prague

-When it comes to entertainment in Prague, you can find a wide range of options to suit various budgets.
-There's a vibrant nightlife scene in the city, with bars and clubs entertaining at different price points.
+When it comes to entertainment in Prague, there is a wide range of options to suit various budgets.
+The city has a vibrant nightlife scene, with bars and clubs offering entertainment at different price points.

 Prague offers numerous cultural events, museums, galleries and historic sites, many of which are free or have relatively low entrance fees.
 To make the most of your leisure time, you can also seek out free or low-cost activities such as outdoor recreation, city parks, and local festivals, allowing you to experience Prague's rich cultural heritage without breaking the bank.